buijs-dev/klutter-dart/README.md

  1. Create a .klutter-plugins file in the root folder.
  2. Create a new Gradle file in the flutter/packages/flutter_tools/gradle.
  3. Update the android/settings.gradle file to apply the newly generated Gradle file.
- 4. Update the min/compile/target SDK versions to 21/31/31 in the android/app/build.gradle file.
+ 4. Update the min/target SDK versions to 24/33 in the android/app/build.gradle file.
+ 5. Update the Android Gradle Plugin to 8.0.2 and gradle-wrapper to Gradle 8+.

 The .klutter-plugins file will register all Klutter made plugins used in your project.
 The created Gradle file in the flutter_tools manages the plugins and enables them to be found by the Flutter project.